 | Valencia | Planned by 2026 | No |

-For the smoothest travel experience, always check the official security rules of the airports on your route.
-If the new scanners are operational, you’ll enjoy faster security checks and a far more flexible approach to packing your carry-on bag.
+For the smoothest experience, always check the official security information for the airports and specific terminals on your route shortly before you travel.
+If the new scanners are operational on your lane, you will enjoy faster security checks, fewer restrictions on carrying liquids, and a more flexible approach to packing your carry-on bag.

-Frequent travellers know that health issues can arise unexpectedly — even mid-journey.
-Ensure peace of mind with comprehensive private health insurance that covers you in Spain and abroad.
+Frequent travellers know that health issues can arise unexpectedly — even mid-journey or during airport transfers.
+Comprehensive private medical insurance that covers you in Spain and abroad can give peace of mind, fast access to doctors and support if you fall ill while flying or at your destination.
 See our Sanitas health insurance plans here.